mohibullahkamal/DataStructures-Algorithm/README.md

 # **PracticeAlgo**
-### I practice Data Structures and Algorithms(in ES5/ES6) everyday to keep my logical coding skills sound.
+#### I practice Data Structures and Algorithms(in ES5/ES6) everyday to keep my logical coding skills sound.
 I use Jest(JS testing) to test my code for bugs, and always seek to have more than one approach to given problem.

-*`Full Disclosure: I follow the Awesome Udemy course by Stephen Grider (The Coding Interview Bootcamp: Algorithms/Data Structures)`*

 ---

 ## 7. Anagrams
 ```javascript